riotrahzoqu9qu/IanEmmons/README.md

 - EBS storage: 8 or 10 GB
 - In the Security Group configuration, it should have SSH (port 22) access by default.
 Add HTTP (port 80) and HTTPS (port 443) as well.
 - Accept defaults everywhere else
 - When you finish the process, you will be given the option to create a new key pair.
 If you have a key pair already, go ahead and select it.
-Otherwise, give your new key pair a name, download it and save the `.pem` file in your `~/.ssh` directory with `u=rw,go=` permissions.
+Otherwise, give your new key pair a name, download it and save the `.pem` file.
+Setting up your SSH client to use this key depends on what system you are using.
+On Macintosh, UNIX, or Linux, save the file in your `~/.ssh` directory with `u=rw,go=` permissions.
+On Windows, you’ll need to convert the `.pem` file to Putty’s format and then set up your Putty configuration to use the key when connecting to the server.
+The remainder of these instructions assume you are using the command line SSH client on Mac, UNIX, or Linux.

 To connect: `ssh -i ~/.ssh/<key-pair-file-name>.pem <ec2-public-dns-name>`